Angelo Rodriguez High School: Campus

 The campus is smaller than the other Fairfield-Suisun Unified School District high schools.
 It contains the first school building in Fairfield with two stories, consequently including 4 staircases leading up to the second-story classrooms and an elevator for the handicapped.

 The campus also includes a theatre for high school productions that was built in a former auto garage by Nathan Day, the school's former theatre teacher.

 In the 2005-06 academic year, the school built their own track, allowing the physical education classes to run and use it.
 In the year 2006-2007, work began on the Ed Hopkins football stadium, which was not completed until the year 2007-08.
 The stadium was put to use on September 24, 2007, for a match against Fairfield High School.
 A pool was completed in the summer of 2008 to allow for aquatic sports.

 Academics

 Rodriguez High supports an early college high school program, where students complete their high school curriculum while also enrolling in classes at Solano Community College in order to earn college credits, with the goal of students having credits equivalent to two years of instruction transferable to other colleges by their high school graduation.
 All instruction for these students is carried out at Solano Community College, while they remain enrolled as Rodriguez students.
+Despite being Rodriguez students, the program is functionally independent, with its own staff, instructors, and student clubs.